 How Long Does It Take For Cats To Get Along?

-Unfortunately, it could take a long time.
-According to the ASPCA it can take up to 8 months for cats to start getting along.
-This, of course, depends on the individual animals and the situation, but expect this to take a while.
+According to PAWS it can take up to 8 months for cats to start getting along.1)://www.paws.org/resources/introducing-cat-to-cat/ This, of course, depends on the individual animals and the situation, but expect this to take a while.

-It can be rough going in the household until that happens, but it’s important to remember that you need to be patient with your cats.
+It can be rough going in a multi cat household until that happens, but it’s important to remember that you need to be patient with your cats.
 Change is stressful on animals, and they need time to adjust.
 They may even learn to tolerate each other a little sooner, but it could take them quite a while to be “friendly”.